ene07/REACH-NFT-AUCTION-team-72/Readme.md

     The Bidders are aware of the props for each NFT item as the application start such as NFT ID and deadline for voting.

-    Each Bidder place their bids blindly,which is paid into the contract and are added to a map or list of bidders
+    Each Bidder places their bids blindly, which is paid into the contract and are added to a map or list of bidders

     The Auctioneer goes through the map or list of bidders and make a pick i.e the highest bidder.